yafyx/statistika-frekuensi-distribusi/README.md

-# Data Analysis with Python
+# Frequency Distribution with Python

 This Python script performs statistical analysis on a given dataset and generates a frequency distribution table.
 It calculates various measures such as mean, mode, median, quartiles, deciles, and percentiles.
 The analysis is based on the input data and user-defined parameters.